 Carrying on in the same way as before appears to be unsustainable.
 We see a future in which ++Revalue old agePhilosopher Joep Dohmen: “As we grow old, we can ripen and deepen further, we can become more who we are.
 Let us revalue old age: it is the richest phase of our lives.”, in which conversations about quality of life play a leading role (instead of rigid protocols) and in which there is enough space for experiment.
 An innovative vision for the final phase of our lives is required, and we need to think in a fundamentally ++Other cultures “Growing old and being old” is experienced differently in different cultures.
 In Ghana, they use the verb “nyin”, which means “growing”, for “becoming old”.
 In their language, they say “I have grown” instead of “I am old”.
 Growing has positive connotations, you learn and you become wiser.
 In this way, it also emphasises the quality and appreciation of the experience of “being old”.
 You take on another position, because you have more life experience. about the care and support required to make a high quality of life possible.

 Via a national ++KL challengesSince 2002, KL has organised various challenges.
 These offer innovators and society a platform where we can work together on growth, innovation and knowledge exchange.
-One example is the challenge for pioneering teachers in education. , we call on ++Don’t speak Dutch?You can still apply!
+One example is the challenge for pioneering teachers in education. , we called on ++Don’t speak Dutch?You can still apply!
 However, we do recommend that you find a Dutch partner to translate everything for you, as the application needs to be written in Dutch.
 Also, we aim to reach non-native inhabitants of the Netherlands through our ambassadors and jury members.’ to submit an innovative idea or smart plan for living a whole life via levenlangleven.nu.
 Because life doesn’t stop when you grow old, and it’s better to think about your old age now.
-We’re looking for ideas and plans that may be radically different to the way nursing care is currently organised.
-Large or small ideas, fantasies, plans that are already being developed or that are perhaps even partially realised.
-Imagine how you would like to grow old yourself if you require care and support, and what would be important to you.
-What would your life look like?
-What would you need?
+We received over a hundred submissions.
+Large and small ideas, fantasies, plans that were already being developed or even partially realised.
+There turned out to be a wealth of innovation capacity and a lot of enthusiasm to tinker with the existing (healthcare) system.There turned out to be a wealth of innovation capacity and a lot of enthusiasm to tinker with the existing (healthcare) system.
+Ideas about meaning, different ways of living, staying socially active, sharing stories, vitality, and much more.
+From wandering around the Louvre through VR glasses to going out in your own neighborhood to record a film or podcast.
+After a thorough jury deliberation, the twelve most promising ideas were selected for a pioneer program.
+Over the past year, these pioneers were able to bring their ideas to fruition with the help of coaching, tools, development budget and guidance, and on January 15, 2021, they announced their plans during the Living a Whole Life event.

 Living a Whole Life is sponsored by the Ministry of Health, Welfare and Sport.